venkspr/oow19/lab3.md

 {:toc}

 # Introduction
 In this lab we will be adding some charts to the reports page and learn about the visualization capabilities of Visual Builder.
 We will be consuming data from a remote rest endpoint.
+This is a continuation of lab 2 exercise.
+If you have not completed Lab 2, please click on [this link and complete lab 2](lab2).

 # Adding a bar chart visualizing annual sales